-The price is entirely driven by the amount of NXM staked by Risk Assessors against the specific contract.
+The price is entirely driven by the amount of NXM staked by Risk Assessors against each protocol and custodian.

 You can find the full pricing algorithm here.

-All smart contract addresses on the Ethereum blockchain can be covered by the platform provided sufficient staking has been obtained.
+All protocols and custodial accounts can be covered by the platform provided sufficient staking has been obtained.

 The quote may return an un-coverable price for some smart contracts, these contracts do not have sufficient value staked against them by Risk Assessors.
 If you can't get a quote please join our Discord and ask Risk Assessors to stake!

-Risk Assessors for the Smart Contract and Custody Cover product are likely to be those with smart contract audit expertise or capital providers relying on auditors' judgement.
+Risk Assessors are likely those members with code audit expertise or capital providers relying on auditors' judgement.

-They can stake value in the form of NXM, thus vouching for the security of the contract/custodian and dropping the price of cover.
-Stakes can be unstaked at any time subject which starts a 90 day withdrawal period.
+Risk Assessors can stake value in the form of NXM, thereby vouching for the security of the protocol/custodian and dropping the price of cover.
+NXM can be unstaked at any time subject to a 30-day withdrawal period.=

-When Cover is subsequently sold on that contract Risk Assessors earn proportional rewards in NXM equivalent to 50% of the price of cover.
+When cover is subsequently sold on a protocol or custodian, Risk Assessors earn proportional rewards in NXM equivalent to 50% of the cover premium.

 For more detail, please see our Risk Assessor docs page.

-All other security events (for example, loss of private keys) are not covered.
+All other security events as defined in the cover wording as ‘Exclusions’ (for example, loss of private keys) are not covered.